Delors/Course_W3M20014/4-finite_fields.rst

             (b_6b_5b_4b_3b_2b_1b_00) \oplus 0001 1011 & if\; b_7 = 1\\
         \end{cases}

-    Multiplication by a higher power of x can be achieved by repeated application of the previous equation.
+    Multiplication by a higher power of :math:`x` can be achieved by repeated application of the previous equation.
 By adding intermediate results, multiplication by any constant in :math:`GF(2^n)` can be achieved.

 Computational Considerations